cmayron/Legal-Calculus/README.md

 Procedure is a stack.

-LCES is unique because it governs operational movement rather than outputs.
+LCES™ is unique because it governs operational movement rather than outputs.
 As autonomy increases, procedural constraints outperform prohibition.
-LCES defines admissibility, authority boundaries, workflow fidelity, and effect‑binding constraints, ensuring that no actor—human or machine—may move, authorize, or bind an effect outside its jurisdiction.
+LCES™ defines admissibility, authority boundaries, workflow fidelity, and effect‑binding constraints, ensuring that no actor—human or machine—may move, authorize, or bind an effect outside its jurisdiction.
 Autonomy is bounded by procedure, not expression.

-LCES is transformative because it governs the gate where reasoning becomes action, preventing unauthorized consequences from binding and making the thought‑to‑action transition a constitutional surface.
+LCES™ is transformative because it governs the gate where reasoning becomes action, preventing unauthorized consequences from binding and making the thought‑to‑action transition a constitutional surface.

 ---

 # **XII.
 WHY MICROSOFT WAS THE DISCOVERY ENVIRONMENT**

-LCES emerged through Microsoft because only Microsoft provided:
+LCES™ emerged through Microsoft because only Microsoft provided:

 - GitHub + VS Code (bootloader physics)
 - Copilot (constitutional reasoning engine)